UNITED STATES of America, Appellee, v. Todd J. BROXMEYER, Defendant-Appellant.

 Broxmeyer‘s offense would seem to be at the other end of the continuum.
 I therefore believe that a sentence exceeding 15 years is substantively unreasonable.

 The majority opinion responds that there were no procedural errors in applying enhancements that reached a Guidelines sentence of imprisonment for life.
-But the tests for procedural and substantive reasonableness should be crosschecks; here, the first operates as the enemy of the second.
-The majority never really gauges whether the enhancements can truly “bear the weight assigned to [them] ... under the totality of circumstances in the case.”
+But the tests for procedural and substantive reasonableness should be cross-checks; here, the first operates as the enemy of the second.
+The majority never really gauges whether the enhancements can truly “bear the weight assigned to [them] . . . under the totality of circumstances in the case.”
 Cavera, 550 F.3d at 191.

 The majority floats the idea that the 30-year sentence is some kind of indulgence.
 Thus the majority opinion claims that Broxmeyer received a below Guidelines sentence because the range resulting from the enhancements was imprisonment for life.
 Maj.
 Op. at 281-82 n.
 18, 295, 296-97.
 This is not even technically sound, because a statutory maximum caps any Guidelines sentence.
-U.S.S.G. § 5Gl.l(a).
-The majority opinion also suggests that 40 years of incarceration would have been substantively reasonable, and treats as a mercy the district court’s decision to make concurrent the ten-year sentence for possession because the district court itself concluded that continuous sentences amounting to 40 years of incarceration was excessive.
-See U.S.S.G. § 5G1.2(c)-(d).
-I suppose I must concede that the majority opinion would as well support a 40-year sentence as it does a sentence of 30 years.
-But the majority opinion is as extreme in its way as the arbitral decision in which a teacher who molested students was returned to the classroom.
-In re

 The assumption that any offense other than the most innocuous deserves a sentence above the mandatory minimum runs counter to the Sentencing Commission‘s approach.
 For many child pornography offenses, the Commission sets the base offense level below the mandatory minimum (knowing that the usual enhancements will raise the Guidelines range to the minimum).
 U.S. Sent‘g Comm‘n, The History of the Child Pornography Guidelines 45-46 (2009).
 Accordingly, the mandatory minimum is not reserved only for the minimal offense, but includes a considerable range of bad conduct that certainly includes Broxmeyer‘s offense of conviction.

-The majority opinion likens the substantive unreasonableness standard to the “shoeks-the-conscience” 18 standard used in substantive due process analysis.
+The majority opinion likens the substantive unreasonableness standard to the “shocks-the-conscience” standard used in substantive due process analysis.
 I accept the analogy.
-I don’t claim that my aging conscience is especially tender, but it is still capable of shock; and it is shocked by a 30-year term of incarceration for the offense of attempting to persuade a woman who is of the age of consent to take a lewd photograph of herself and send it.
+I don‘t claim that my aging conscience is especially tender, but it is still capable of shock; and it is shocked by a 30-year term of incarceration for the offense of attempting to persuade a woman who is of the age of consent to take a lewd photograph of herself and send it.

-Thus it is that, in a case in which the underlying offense is attempted sexting, a Guidelines analysis that exceeds life in prison is deemed flawless; the imposition of a maximum sentence is treated as a
+Thus it is that, in a case in which the underlying offense is attempted sexting, a Guidelines analysis that exceeds life in prison is deemed flawless; the imposition of a maximum sentence is treated as a downward departure; 40 years is suggested in dicta to be reasonable; a 30-year maximum sentence is affirmed, with the seemingly wistful misgiving that a 40 year sentence—achievable by piling maximum upon maximum—was a missed opportunity; and 15 years of imprisonment is deemed minimal because it has been set as the mandatory minimum.